gonza56d/dive-into-design-patterns/README.md

 # dive-into-design-patterns
 Implementing with Python the 22 classic patterns explained in the book by Alexander Shvets.

+## Required
+In order to run the app, docker and docker compose are required in your system.

 ## How to run
 When running for the first time, first build images:
 ```